terencezl/terencezl.github.io/_posts/2026-02-11-the-wonders-of-rocksdb-in-rust-part-ii.md

 *You can check out the code [here](https://github.com/terencezl/rocksdb-examples).*

+*This is the second part of the RocksDB in Rust series.
+In [Part I](/blog/2026/02/10/the-wonders-of-rocksdb-in-rust-part-i/), we looked at how to interact with RocksDB in Rust.
+In this part, we'll look at how to do parallel two-pointer set operations.*

 How does one get the intersection of two sorted lists in memory?

 One could simply convert each list into a hash set to get the intersection.
 The time complexity is `O(n + m)` for the conversion, and `O(min(n, m))` for the intersection, with `n` and `m` being the lengths of the two lists.
 The hash set lookup is constant.
 The space complexity is `O(n + m)` for the conversion.